 The outline of this article is as follows.
 Section 2 describes the model configurations, verification data, the classification method of weather regimes and the neighbourhood-based method.
-The averaged results and the comparison between the traditional and spatial spread-skill relationship of one month studies during the Meiyu season of 2013 are presented in Section 3.
+The averaged results and the comparison between the traditional and spatial spread-skill relationship of one-month studies during the Meiyu season of 2013 are presented in section 3.
 Section 4 provides the results about the relative influence of precipitation placement and intensity on the spatial spread-skill relationship of precipitation forecasts.
-Summary and conclusions are given in Section 5.
+Summary and conclusions are given in section 5.

-3. Data and Method
+2. Data and method

-2.1 Model configuration
+2.1.
+Model configuration

-The convection-allowing EPS over the Yangtze-Huaihe river basin is based on the Weather Research and Forecasting (WRF) model with the grid spacing of 3-km (single domain, 620 \ 498 grid points) and 50 vertical model levels (Figure 1).
-It is driven by the control forecast and 14 perturbed forecasts randomly selected from the NCEP Global Ensemble Forecast system (GEFS; Su et al. 2014), which output is archived with 6 hours interval at 1 degree horizontal resolution (~110 km).
+The convection-allowing EPS over the Yangtze-Huaihe river basin is based on the Weather Research and Forecasting (WRF) model with the grid spacing of 3 km (single domain, 620×498 grid points) and 50 vertical model levels (Figure 1).
+It is driven by the control forecast and 14 perturbed forecasts randomly selected from the National Centers for Environmental Prediction (NCEP) Global Ensemble Forecast System (GEFS: Su et al., 2014), which output is archived with 6 h intervals at 1° horizontal resolution (~110 km).
 GEFS consists of a control forecast and 20 perturbed forecasts using the bred vector-ensemble transform with rescaling (BV-ETR) method (Wei et al., 2008) and stochastic total tendency perturbation (STTP) scheme (Hou et al., 2008).
-Although, there is a big gap between the resolutions of these two EPSs, it is proved as an available way to directly conduct the dynamical downscaling (Lawson and Gallus, 2016; Zhu and Xue, 2016).
-In order to represent the uncertainty in model physics, different combinations of physical parameter schemes (Table 1), including microphysical schemes, land surface schemes, and planetary boundary schemes, are employed to construct individual forecast members in this convection-allowing EPS by referencing to the model configuration of the NOAA Hazardous Weather Testbed 2007-2010 Spring Experiments (Coniglio et al., 2010; Clark et al., 2012) and our own tests.
-All the members use the same short-wave and long-wave radiation schemes accounting for their less importance and the stability for the model integration.
+Although there is a big gap between the resolutions of these two EPSs, it is proved as an available way to directly conduct the dynamical downscaling (Lawson and Gallus, 2016; Zhu and